troystribling/BlueCap/Documentation/CentralManager.md

 ```

 Here the `scanFuture` is completed after `Peripheral` discovery and `flatMap` combines it with the connection `FutureStream`.
 This ensures that connections are made after `Peripherals` are discovered.
 Connection errors are handled in `onFailure`.
-A reconnection attempt is made on `PeripheralError.disconnected` and a disconnect is performed on `PeripheralError.connectionTimeout`.
-Note that if `PeripheralError.connectionTimeout` is received to stop trying to connect `Peripheral#disconnect` must be called.
-The framework will not stop trying to connect otherwise.
+A reconnection attempt is made on `PeripheralError.disconnected`.

 ### <a name="central_characteristic_discovery">Service and Characteristic Discovery</a>